 Testosterone Lawsuits Investigated for Heart Attack, Stroke, Death

 While testosterone supplementation was once limited to men who had been diagnosed with hormone deficiencies, in recent years there has been an explosion in the TRT industry.
-Testosterone boosters are now aggressively marketed to middle-aged and older men as a “lifestyle” product; however, manufacturers of testosterone supplements have failed to adequately warn these men that using them could result in adverse health consequences.
+Lawsuits allege that testosterone boosters are now aggressively marketed to middle-aged and older men as a “lifestyle” product; however, manufacturers of testosterone supplements have failed to adequately warn these men that using them could result in adverse health consequences.

-The spike in testosterone use can be attributed in large part to AbbVie’s marketing of AndroGel, and its use of the term “Low T.” Advertisements encouraged men to take the “Low T Quiz”, which lists symptoms that all men experience from time to time:
+The spike in testosterone use can likely be attributed in large part to AbbVie’s marketing of AndroGel, and its use of the term ‘Low T.’ In countries where direct-to-consumer marketing of pharmaceuticals is banned, use of testosterone therapy has increased at a much slower pace.
+Advertisements encouraged men to visit www.IsItLowT.com and take the “Low T Quiz”, which lists symptoms that all men experience from time to time:

 - Decreased energy

 - Lack of sex drive

 - Feeling sad and/or grumpy

 - Falling asleep at dinner